 Why and When Should I Use ClickMagick Tracking Links?

 Of course a tracking link does involve some redirects, so you will want to keep that in mind when promoting on paid ad networks.
-For example Google is very strict with redirects (which is why we suggest using Campaigns when promoting on Google Ads).
+For example Google is very strict with redirects, so don’t use Tracking Links with Google Ads.

 Other than that, it shouldn’t take you more than a few minutes to set up a basic tracking link.
 Just follow the steps below and you’ll be up and running in no time.